kxie95/kxie95.github.io/_posts/2018-05-09-MYOB-Google-Comparisons.md

 **Google**: Induction presentations about company, activities to get to know interns, introduced to mentors and planned lunch with the team.
 **MYOB**: Induction week to get to know the company, activities to get to know other graduates, team introductions is up to the team.

 As I write about the key points in my onboarding experiences, they seem kind of similar but in reality I found the Google onboarding experience to be more engaging and fun.
 I liked how the whole experience felt very true to Google's culture, which is an innovative and fun place to work.
 They went over the company's vision and set up a lot of creative activities to help interns get to know each other.
-Small touches such as a balloon and candy on our desk helped tie the experience altogether.
+Small touches such balloons and candies on our desks and a treasure hunt to get to know the office helped tie the experience altogether.

+I was flown to MYOB's headquarters for my induction week.
+During this week, we listened to a lot of presentations from executive members and a few engineers.
+Most of getting to know people was through lunches.
+When I arrived back in the Auckland office, I started work just like every other employee.